samtstern/samtstern/README.md

 If you don't know me, I ...

  - 🌍 Used to be in San Francisco, now I'm in London
- - 🙊 Secretly love writing JavaScript (well, TypeScript)
+ - 🙊 Started out on Android, now I secretly enjoy writing JavaScript (well, TypeScript)
  - 👩‍💻 Love talking to developers on GitHub